FREE STANDARD SHIPPING FOR ORDERS OVER $170!

 Sadly, no, not so far.
 Work is being done all the time to create a lash extension glue that has a bonding agent other than cyanoacrylate, but so far the search has been pretty fruitless.
 Any lash glues without cyanoacrylate that have made it to market haven’t stayed around for long, simply because the retention is no good at all.
 Besides, even with cyanoacrylate removed, who’s to say that people wouldn’t react to whatever else was in it?

 Other than ‘which lash extension glue should I buy’, this is probably the MOST commonly asked question we get about glues.
 The short version is that we just don’t market any of our lash extension glue as being for sensitive eyes.
 The slightly longer version is that as all lash extension glue contains cyanoacrylate, they will all emit fumes, and are all capable of causing sensitivities, ergo, no lash extension glue is truly great for anyone with sensitivities.
-The much longer explanation isa blog post in itself, so go check that out next if your curiosity is piqued!
+The much longer explanation is a blog post in itself, so go check that out next if your curiosity is piqued!

 There’s no cut and dry answer to this as it depends on so many factors.
 Great lash extension retention comes down to your lash prep, the glue you use, and how your clients look after them.